 - Apply to a bunch of loans: When you have a variety of interest rates at your disposal, it makes sense to apply to different banks and lenders.
 Credit unions generally offer better rates than commercial banks, so consider a few top ones even if you’re not a member of the credit unions in question.

 Paying Off Your MBA Loan

 According to a news report, recent graduates have a $1.3 trillion mountain of student loan debt.
-One of the biggest responsibilities you will need to take on when studying and after you’ve received your degree is paying off your student loan.
-We have put together some tips that can help you keep debt under control.
+One of the biggest responsibilities you will need to take on when studying is paying off your student loan after receiving your degree.
+We have put together some tips that can help you keep your debt under control.
 We have also listed federal loan forgiveness programs that can help you pay up to 100% of your education debt.